If you are holidaying with a disability, you may need some extra planning and a few new ideas…

 Read on for one-stop-guide on planning your next trip…

 As always, the more you prepare, the better your chances of a trouble-free break!

 So It’s vitally important to ensure you have the right disability travel insurance.

-Specialist disability travel insurance can ensure that if extra care is needed, the right medical treatment is available, 24 hours a day – wherever you are in the world.
+You may have become used to living with your or your travelling partners disability, but home often comes with extra support.
+Specialist disability travel insurance can make sure that if extra care is needed, the right medical treatment is available, 24 hours a day – wherever you are in the world.

 What a comprehensive policy should cover

 - Cancellation: if you need to cancel your holiday before go

 - Medical expenses: for illness and accidents when you are abroad

 - Personal accident: for death or permanent disablement